 Tropic Air has committed to this objective by investing in the future safety of their passengers; cargo and pilots and purchasing a state of the art, full-motion “Redbird” Cessna Flight Simulator.
 The innovative Cessna Grand Caravan AATD (208B) Advanced Aircraft Training Device is the first of its kind in the area and will provide pilots with ongoing training beyond compare.

-The AATD was a $500,000 investment with a high yield, not only will it be invaluable for training, it will be cost effective for Tropic Air.
+The AATD was a $500,000 investment with a high yield, not only will it be invaluable for training, it will be cost-effective for Tropic Air.
 Using a flight simulator is also great for the environment – keeping it green in Belize.
-The full motion flight simulator was a joint effort between Tropic air pilots, IT department and and Redbird Fight Simulations in Austin Texas.
-It has full realistic motion with a 220 degrees visual display and is approved by the FAA (Federal Aviation Administration) and Belize Department of Civil Aviation.
+The full-motion flight simulator was a joint effort between Tropic air pilots, IT department and Redbird Fight Simulations in Austin Texas.
+It has a full realistic motion with a 220 degrees visual display and is approved by the FAA (Federal Aviation Administration) and Belize Department of Civil Aviation.

 New and already licensed pilots that are receiving consistent training will become more familiar on how and why the controls work and be infinitely more in control of an airplane in any given situation.
 Instructors can pause the simulator at any time to clarify something, or hold an entry to provide a more detailed explanation relating the situation at hand.
 It allows them to better evaluate and be able to pinpoint what areas the pilot needs to apply additional focus.

-Using flight a simulator also gives pilots better airport and country familiarization, they will get to know the names of rivers, lakes and towns that may not be published on sectional charts.
-Practicing cross country flights provides Tropic pilots with a superior knowledge of terrain features of Belize, Mexico, Guatemala and Honduras, all places that Tropic Air flies.
+Using flight a simulator also gives pilots better airport and country familiarization, they will get to know the names of rivers, lakes, and towns that may not be published on sectional charts.
+Practicing cross country flights provide Tropic pilots with superior knowledge of terrain features of Belize, Mexico, Guatemala and Honduras, all places that Tropic Air flies.